Arwen: Narrative

-Background
+Relationships

 Through her father, Elrond, Arwen was the granddaughter of Eärendil the Mariner (the second of the Half-elven), great-granddaughter of Tuor of Gondolin, and therefore a direct descendant of the ancient House of Hador.
-Through her great-grandmother, Idril, Arwen was also a descendant of King Turgon of the Noldor.
-Through her mother, she was the granddaughter of the Elf-queen Galadriel of Lothlórien, and the great-granddaughter of Finarfin.
+Through her great-grandmother, Idril, Arwen was a descendant of King Turgon of the Noldor.
+Through her mother, she was the granddaughter of the Elf-queen Galadriel of Lothlórien.
 Through both of her parents, Arwen was a direct descendant of the ancient Elven House of Finwë.
 Furthermore, Arwen was a descendant of Beren and Lúthien, whose story resembled hers.
-Indeed, Arwen was held to be the reappearance in likeness of her ancestor Lúthien, fairest of all the Elves, who was called Nightingale (Tinúviel).
+Indeed, Arwen was held to be the reappearance in likeness of Lúthien, fairest of all the Elves, who was called Nightingale (Tinúviel).

 Arwen was a distant relative of her husband Aragorn.
 Aragorn's ancestor, Elros Tar-Minyatur, the first King of Númenor, was her father Elrond's brother, who chose to live as a Man rather than as one of the Eldar.
-Arwen eventually became Queen of the Reunited Kingdom of Arnor and Gondor when she married Aragorn, who was of the line of the Kings of Arnor.
-By Arwen and Aragorn's marriage, the long-separated lines of the Half-elven were joined.
-Their union served to unite and preserve the bloodlines of the three kings of the high Elves (Ingwë, Finwë, and the brothers Olwë and Elwë) as well as the only line with Maiarin blood through Arwen's great-great-great grandmother, Melian, Queen of Doriath, and also on Aragorn's side, through the line of kings of Arnor and Númenor to Elros, Elrond's brother, whose great-great-grandmother was also Melian.
+Arwen became Queen of the Reunited Kingdom of Arnor and Gondor when she married Aragorn, who was of the line of the Kings of Arnor.
+By their marriage, the lines of the Half-elven were reunited.
+Their union served, too, to unite and preserve the bloodlines of the three kings of the high Elves (Ingwë, Finwë, and the brothers Olwë and Elwë) as well as the only line with Maiarin blood through Arwen's great-great-great grandmother, Melian, Queen of Doriath.

 Analysis

 As related in The History of Middle-earth, Tolkien conceived the character of "Elrond's daughter" late in the writing.
-Prior to this, he considered having Aragorn marry Éowyn of the royal family of Rohan.
+Prior to this, he had considered having Aragorn marry Éowyn of the royal family of Rohan.

 Arwen is depicted as extremely beautiful; she is in Melissa Hatcher's view in Mythlore "a symbol of the unattainable, a perfect match for the unattainable Aragorn in Éowyn's eyes."
 Carol Leibiger wrote in the J.R.R.
-Tolkien Encyclopedia that Arwen's lack of involvement follows the general Elvish pattern of retreating to safe havens already established in The Silmarillion and continued in The Lord of the Rings.
+Tolkien Encyclopedia that Arwen's lack of involvement follows the general Elvish pattern, already established in The Silmarillion and continued in The Lord of the Rings, of retreating to safe havens.

 The scholar of English literature Nancy Enright wrote that Arwen, like Christ, is an immortal who voluntarily chooses mortality out of love, in her case for Aragorn.
 She granted that Arwen is not a conspicuous character, and unlike Éowyn does not ride into battle, but stated that her inner power is "subtly conveyed" and present throughout the novel.